brunovanasse/brunovanasse.github.io/articles/README.md

 ***
 ### ARTICLES & CONFERENCE PRESENTATIONS

+9 Apr 2014: **Employment needs of the Oil and Gas industry in Alberta** on Breakfast TV Edmonton (Shaw TV) https://www.youtube.com/watch?v=4wTLN24ESqs - Energy Services Breakfast by @AlbertaOilMag.

 4 May 2011: **How Will Al-Qaeda Survive the Death of Osama Bin Laden?** Feature article at DefenceIQ.

 27 Apr 2011: **‘Libyanistan’: 5 Strategy Lessons We Should Have Followed – And Still Aren’t.** Feature article at DefenceIQ.